NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's economic powerhouse — the highest salaries on the continent, world-class infrastructure, universal healthcare, and a structured path to permanent residency Highest Salaries in Europe, Massive Job Market, Universal Healthcare are among the top reasons expats choose Germany.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Germany straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Germany — straight to your inbox.